raspberrypi/documentation/configuration/config-txt/conditional.md

     [all]
     # settings here are applied to all hardware

-## The `[HDMI:*]` filter.
-Pi4 only.
+## The `[HDMI:*]` filter — Pi 4 only

-On the Raspberry Pi 4 there are two HDMI ports, and for many `config.txt` commands related to HDMI it is necessary to specify which HDMI port is being referred to.
+The Raspberry Pi 4 has two HDMI ports, and for many `config.txt` commands related to HDMI, it is necessary to specify which HDMI port is being referred to.
 The HDMI conditional filters subsequent HDMI configurations to the specific port.

     [HDMI:0]
       hdmi_group=2